znguye/lab-dom-race-car/README.md

 In this final iteration, we will implement the end game screen, shown to the user when the game is over.

+Check the code in the `js/script.js`.
 We will do this by adding a `click` event listener to the **Restart Game** button.
 The handler function for this listener should reload the page when the button is clicked.
 You can achieve this by using the [`location.reload()`](https://developer.mozilla.org/en-US/docs/Web/API/Location/reload) method.

 <br>